renderorange/weather-api/README.txt

 ## config.pin

-The GPIO pin to the DHT sensor is connected to.
+The GPIO pin the DHT sensor is connected to.

 # DEPENDENCIES